Driving sustainable investment in African Mining

 Tuesday 04 February 09:45 - 10:30

-From vision to action - role of governments in advancing value chain development for critical energy transition minerals in Africa
+Vision to Action - role of governments in advancing value chain development for critical energy transition minerals in Africa.

-• Unpacking the ‘how’ of bringing investments into local processing and refining of minerals and facilitating downstream manufacturing across Africa.
+• This session will address the ‘how’ of bringing investments into local processing & refining of minerals and facilitating downstream manufacturing across Africa.

-• What are the key levers of support governments need and how can south-south and international cooperation address some of the challenges currently faced?
+• What are the key levers of support governments need and how can south-south & international cooperation address some of the challenges currently faced?

-• How do regional and global architectures around trade policy, technology transfer and development financing need to be reshaped to align climate ambitions with Africa’s critical minerals endowment and industrialisation goals?
+• How do regional & global architectures around trade policy, technology transfer & development financing need to be reshaped to align climate ambitions with Africa’s critical minerals endowment and industrialization goals?

 Tuesday 04 February 10:00 - 11:00